Preventing diabetes and its related complications

 Boston Celtics Fit to Win and #SunLifeDunk4Diabetes

-During the past three years, Sun Life U.S. has teamed up with the Boston Celtics to fight diabetes through an incentive-based community program – Fit to Win – and a social fundraising and digital marketing campaign in the month of November – #SunLifeDunk4Diabetes.
+Sun Life U.S. teams up with the Boston Celtics to fight diabetes through an incentive-based community program – Fit to Win – and a social fundraising and digital marketing campaign in the month of November – #SunLifeDunk4Diabetes.

 The Fit to Win program promotes the physical fitness and wellness of young people in Greater New England over a four-week period.
 Youth participants in third through sixth grades at the YMCA are incentivized to exercise daily and make healthy lifestyle choices for Celtics prizes and events.

-Kansas City Royals Strikeout Diabetes and P.L.A.Y Clinic
+Kansas City Royals Strikeout Diabetes and Home Run to Health youth clinic

 YMCA's Diabetes Prevention Program

-Since 2013, Sun Life U.S. has been a national supporter of the YMCA's Diabetes Prevention Program (DPP), contributing to many great outcomes, including the launch of the program in both Boston, MA, and Kansas City, MO.
+Since 2013, Sun Life U.S. has been a national supporter of the YMCA's Diabetes Prevention Program (DPP), contributing to many great outcomes, including the launch of the program in Boston, MA, Kansas City, MO, and Hartford, CT.
 This national program helps people reduce their risk for developing type 2 diabetes by providing the tools, resources, and information they need to help them change their lifestyles.
-Currently, the program is available at 1,600 sites in 47 states throughout the U.S. and has served over 49,000 people.
-After completing the program, 92 percent of participants report that the program helped them improve their overall health.
+Currently, the program is available at nearly 1,700 sites in 47 states throughout the U.S. and has served over 58,000 people.
+After completing the program, 91 percent of participants report that the program helped them improve their overall health.